-- 3. Slide new battery into the battery compartment. - 4.
+- 3. Connect new battery cable to connector in the battery compartment. - 4.
+Install battery access cover and two screws to secure cover. - 5.
 Charge the battery.

 Device Calibration

 It is recommended that an instrument calibration be performed by a certified service provider at nominal three year intervals.